Automated generation of attack trees with optimal shape and labelling: Conclusions

 \section{Conclusions}

 We have introduced the first attack-tree generation framework that optimises the labelling and shape of the generated trees, while guaranteeing their soundness and correctness with respect to a system specification.
 The core of the article is dedicated to describing and proving correct the various algorithms involved in the generation approach.
 Particularly relevant is our reduction of the tree minimisation problem to the factorisation problem of algebraic expressions, which calls for further research on the factorisation of (commutative) semirings without multiplicative identity.
 We showed the feasibility of our approach by introducing a system model that couples well with our generation framework, and validated the entire approach via a small running example.
 Future work will be directed towards interfacing the generation framework with a model checker tool, such as mCRL2\footnote{https://www.mcrl2.org/web/index.html}, to allow for a large-scale validation of the approach.
+Such validation may include a study of whether the objective functions of our attack-tree generation problem, namely minimisation of size and information loss, do lead to trees that are easier to read and comprehend.
+We also plan to extend our approach to include defenses too, resulting into an attack-defense tree model.